-Crostini isn’t available in every grocery store and it can be expensive, but it’s so easy to make using fresh or even slightly stale baguette.
-Crostini are the perfect accompaniment to cheese trays and appetizers, and can be enjoyed alone or topped with fruits, veggies, meat and herbs.
+Crostini is so easy to make using fresh or even stale bread!
+These easy Crostini make the perfect appetizer or accompaniment to cheese trays!
+They can be topped with fruits, veggies, thinly sliced meat and herbs.
+The options are endless!

 This crostini is my favorite way to use “old” bread that would otherwise go to waste.
 (And let’s be honest, I don’t like to let bread go to waste!)
 However, you can also make crostini using fresh bread as well!

 I most frequently use take and bake bread – prepackaged bread you bake, then slice.
 However, whatever bread you choose, this recipe yields delicious, crunchy Crostini every time!

 Crostini is Italian for “little toasts”.
 They are thin slices of toasted bread (or grilled), usually cut from a baguette and topped with olive oil.
 It is also the equivalent of a crouton for soups and salads, just thinner.

 They are generally served as an appetizer, atlhough there are some versions that are certainly sweet enough to be considered a dessert course.
 Is your mouth watering yet?
 Mine is!

 You don’t have to be Martha Stewart to whip this easy crostini recipe up!
 However, you’ll look and feel like Martha when you serve it!
 It’s true, because these are perfect for entertaining.

 I sure felt like Martha when these featured in a Better Homes and Gardens summer entertaining article a few years ago.
 In fact, in my 11 years as an event planner, these were one of my favorites to serve because they’re universally loved, go with an array of items and were always gone at the end of the evening.